g-nitin/nn-sin-approximation/README.md

 - `utilities.py` contains helper functions to plot the predictions.
 - `main.py` contains the main function.
 - The `plots` subfolder contains different plots created by various training sizes.
+- The `models` subfolder contains the various models based on the training size.